-How companies can benefit from both EIS funding and the use of growth shares.
+How companies can benefit from both S/EIS funding and the use of growth shares.

-One of these criteria is that the shares being issued as EIS eligible shares (the “EIS Shares”) must not carry any preferential rights.
-This means, amongst other things, that the EIS Shares must come last in a waterfall, which dictates how the funds from a liquidation or sale of the company will be split among the share classes.
-As a result, EIS Shares are generally ordinary shares.
+One of the criteria of S/EIS is that the shares issued must not carry any preferential rights.
+This means, amongst other things, that the S/EIS shares must come last in a waterfall, which dictates how the funds from a liquidation or sale of the company will be split among the share classes.
+As a result, these are generally ordinary shares.

-- Firstly, the Deferred Shares get £0.01 between the class;
+Deferred Shares would get £0.01 between the share class

-Similarly, the Vestd articles of association are designed so that any EIS eligible shares do not get a preference in regards to dividends.
-The articles allow for differential dividends with the caveat that any class of shares which has previously received EIS advance assurance from HMRC, or has been granted EIS relief, shall not receive any dividend greater than another class of shares.
+The articles allow for differential dividends with the caveat that any class of shares which has previously received S/EIS advance assurance from HMRC, or has been granted S/EIS relief, shall not receive any dividend greater than another class of shares.
 The only exception to this is the deferred shares, which are not eligible for dividends.

 Our team, content and app can help you make informed decisions.
 However, any guidance and support should not be considered as 'legal, tax or financial advice.'